Extended Producer Responsibility

 “Note that the calculation of the recycling obligation is based on the fees incurred to provide evidence of recycling in a relevant year and not an assessment year.
 Therefore, the costs would be incurred during each relevant year – for example, for 2025 it is based on the tonnes of packaging supplied in each waste category in 2024 and the recycling percentage specified in the legislation for 2025 as a percentage of 2024 volumes, provided that the entity is still a producer in the relevant year (2025)”.
 Please refer to PwC’s briefing for more detail.

-Last summer, the WSTA, alongside other drinks Trade Associations, started working on improving the non-household (NH) exemption process for business waste.
+The WSTA, alongside other drinks Trade Associations, has been working on improving the non-household (NH) exemption process for business waste.

 We support efforts to introduce a PRO to take control of EPR fees, payments, labelling, collection system design, auditing and communications.
 The most successful schemes give obligated industry control of these aspects to ensure the system runs smoothly and to keep industry accountable.
-Applications for the PRO will open in the autumn.
+We expect the PRO to be appointed this Spring.